hasura/learn-graphql/tutorials/database/postgresql/tutorial-site/content/views.md

 ---
 title: "PostgreSQL Views"
 metaTitle: "PostgreSQL Views | PostgreSQL Tutorial"
-metaDescription: ""
+metaDescription: "In this section, you will learn about the PostgreSQL views concept and how to manage views, such as creating, modifying, and removing views from the database."
 ---

 In this section, you will learn about the PostgreSQL views concept and how to manage views, such as creating, modifying, and removing views from the database.

-So what is a view?
+## What is a view in PostgreSQL?

 A view is a named query.

 Let’s say that you have a complex query that you do not want to repeat everywhere, you can create a view over this query.
 Creating a view gives the query a name and now you can SELECT from this view as you would from an ordinary table.